VoxelForge/VoxelForge/mods/ITEMS/vlf_tools/API.md

     - material: _string_ with the name or group of items used as crafting/repair material for tools.
     - uses: _integer_ number of tool uses.
     - level: _integer_ that indicates which levels of the group the tool can harvest.
     - speed: _number_ which acts as a multiplier for the group's digging speed.
-If omitted, it will receive the value 1, defined by _vlf_autogroup.
+If omitted, it will receive the value 1, defined by _mcl_autogroup.
     - max_drop_level: _integer_ that contains the tool's tier level.
 This number determines whether certain blocks will drop items.
     - groups: _table_ containing groups for all tools on the set.
 Tools typically use the `dig_speed_class` and `enchantability` groups.
 Other groups can be determined from this table.